UPPMAX/UPPMAX-documentation/docs/software/python_programming.md

 Exit the Python interpreter with `<Ctrl-D>`, `quit()` or `exit()`.

-Some features of this approach are:

-- you get limited help while writing code
+The Python interpreter gives limited auto-complete while writing code

-???- question "How do I get help?"
+???- question "How do I get auto-complete?"

     As an example, writing this line of code in the Python interpreter ...